realworldocaml/mdx/README.md

            print external packages required to build this duniverse

        init
-           analyse opam files to generate an initial dune-get
+           analyse opam files to generate an initial duniverse-lock.opam.locked

+       migrate-dune-get
+           convert a legacy dune-get file to an opam lock file

        opam-install
            install packages that are not duniverse-compatible via opam

-       pin Add a pinned package dependency to dune-get
+       pin Add a pinned package dependency to duniverse-lock.opam.locked

        print-ocaml-compilers
            print OCaml compilers that are supported for this duniverse